 My creative interests are varied, but costuming and replicas are a primary passion.
 I can rarely watch a film or play a videogame without finding new inspirations, and I want to make them exist in the real world.
 I have an absolute passion for solving technical, artistic problems, and there are always new technical challenges in sculpture and costuming.

 I started making costumes as a teenager with help from mom, began selling my work around 2004 from my college apartment, and expanded to a home-based studio in 2006.
 I built a studio and shops in my backyard where I work today.

 In school, I majored in Fine Art and then Physics, and I have a family with Melanie, Liam, Ella (our Pomeranian), Koopa (our giant tortoise), and lots of koi fish and other animals.

 Hobbies: my work, anything creative, exploring nature, canoeing, writing, physics, programming, drawing, music, home improvement projects, videogames, reading

 About the Workshop

 Sculpture work and mold-making require a lot of space.
-I used to monopolize my college apartment living rooms, but I bought a house in 2008 with a horse barn that I could use for messy work and have expanded and improved my workspace a lot since then.
+I used to monopolize my college apartment living rooms, but I bought a house in 2006 with a horse barn that I could use for messy work and have expanded and improved my workspace a lot since then.

 Shortly before my son was born, I built a new work area with AC and moved my work out of my house.
 I have always been interested in movie set and theme park design, so I took the opportunity to experiment with stucco and water feature construction in the backyard.
-Once I felt comfortable with the materials, I stuccoed my entire house to look like a refurbished Mediterranean ruin.
+Once I felt comfortable with the materials, I sculpted the exterior my entire house to look like a refurbished Mediterranean ruin.